lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 To get a better sense of how the two animations work together, hover over the circle to see the bounding square of the `<svg>` as it rotates.

-The circle's stroke is still swinging back and forth just like before (as defined by the changing `stroke-dashoffset` keyframe values) but the rotation we added compensates for the backward swing: At the same time that the stroke swings backwards, the rotation spins the circle forwards.
+The circle's stroke is still swinging back and forth just like before (as defined by the changing `stroke-dashoffset` keyframe values) but the rotation we added compensates for the backward swing.
+In other words, at the same time that the stroke swings backwards, the rotation spins the circle forwards fast enough that it never appears to go backwards.

 It's helpful to break the animation up into its constituent parts.